Longform AI is live!

 More people buy GoPros than could ever need them because they’re a lifestyle product that makes us feel a certain way about ourselves.

-Hopefully, now you’ve understood the range of emotions that can be used to produce different social media effects, you are in a better position to understand how to use emotion in effective social media marketing (especially the positive effect of social media).
+Hopefully, now you’ve understood the range of emotions that can be used to produce different social media effects, you are in a better position to understand how to use emotion to create an effective social media marketing (especially the positive effect of social media).

 We’ve covered what emotions can be used and what effects they generate, as well as discussing some examples of how they have been used.
 This should give you the inspiration you need to look at ideas for using emotion in our own campaigns.